LittleFlyingSheep/P-LocalAFT/examples/captions_of_examples.md

 Example 4:
   - AAC metheds:
     - P-Transformer: a person is walking through *the snow*
+    - P-GlobalAFT: someone is walking through a pile of leaves
     - P-LocalAFT: a person is walking on *a gravel path*
   - Ground Truth:
     - Original caption 1: a person is walking on *leaves in the woods*